Before and after of a demon lady tattoo covered by a spooky church tattoo

 How old does my tattoo need to be to get covered up?

 The older, the better.
-A solid black tattoo that’s 15 years old is actually quite easy to cover up, even with light colors like yellow and baby pink.
+A solid black tattoo that’s 15 years old is actually fairly easy to cover up, even with a light color like opaque pink.
 A fresh tattoo has not had enough time to break down in your body, so it will take more sessions to get a full coverage effect.
 I prefer tattoos that are at least one year old, before covering.

 How many sessions do I need on a cover up tattoo/ how long will it take?